Ferrari’s 296 GT3 racer is brand new from the ground up and will run a twin-turbo V6 engine

 The 296 GT3’s dry weight is rated at 1250kg, but the final figure (like the power output) will be determined by the BoP requirements.
 Ferrari has upsized the brakes marginally, with 400mm front discs gripped by six piston calipers up front, with a 332mm and four-piston combo out back.

 As well as competing in the usual GT3-regulation series from around the world, in accordance with new FIA WEC class changes in 2024, the 296 GT3 will also join the new Porsche 911 GT3 R and others in the new GT class at Le Mans from 2024.
-This means that alongside Porsche’s 963/911 GT3 R pairing in the two classes, so too will Ferrari be competing with its new Le Mans Hypercar entry and this new 296 GT3.
+This means that alongside Porsche’s 963/911 GT3 R pairing in the two classes, so too will Ferrari be competing with its new 499P Le Mans Hypercar and the 296 GT3.

 Times are complicated right now, but if you find solace watching cars go round and round a race track, things have never been so good.
 Le Mans 2024 – it’s going to be a wild ride.